nodejs/node-addon-api/doc/basic_types.md

 ```
 - `[in] env` - The environment in which to create the array.

-This method returns a native representation of a JavaScript array.
-If an error
+Returns a new `Napi::Array`.

-occurs, a `Napi::Error` will get thrown.
+If an error occurs, a `Napi::Error` will get thrown.
+If C++ exceptions are not
+being used, callers should check the result of `Env::IsExceptionPending` before
+attempting to use the returned value.

 #### New